hugoaguirre/gouh/content/posts/fast-slow.md

     self.value = value
     self.next = next

 def findCycleStart(head: Node) -> Node:
-  fast, slow = head, head
+  """ Returns the Node that indicates the begin of the linked list cycle  """ fast, slow = head, head

   while fast is not None and fast.next is not None: